mcollovati/quarkus-hilla/README.md

 ## Release

+The release process is based on the awesome [JReleaser](https://jreleaser.org/) tool.

 To perform a manual release type the following commands.
 Version must be in format N.N.N, for example `1.0.0`.
 Pre-releases can use `-alpha`, `-beta` and `-rc` suffix, followed by a number,